brenapp/tm-switcher/README.md

 - Integrates with OBS to automatically change scenes when matches are queued or started

-- Capable of controlling an ATEM switcher over the network when matches are queued or started

 - Record timestamps for when each match starts and its timestamp in the livestream

 - Create recordings for every match